-July 21, 2021
+July 12, 2023

 The Advance-K Scholar Career Development Program was developed in 2019 in partnership between the Division of Biology and Medicine at Brown University and Advance-CTR, with the goal of preparing the next generation of clinical and translational researchers to conduct rigorous and reproducible science, and to enhance innovation and discovery in health-related research.
-This mentored career development program trains and supports highly qualified junior faculty in the preparation of individual, extramural career development award (CDA) applications (NIH K series or equivalent), and connects them to resources, mentorship, and other career development opportunities.
+This mentored career development program trains and supports highly qualified junior faculty in the preparation of individual, extramural career development award (CDA) applications (NIH K series or equivalent), and connects them to resources, mentorship, and other career development opportunities to promote development of a successful research career.